THE IRAQI SERIES, DAY 10 & 11

 MINISTRY OF OIL

 Now if you like conspiracies listen up; here is something that will shock you yet not surprise you.
-During the brutal air raid on the 20th March 2003, the first day of the US invasion, a lot of buildings in Baghdad were destroyed & looted; museums, hospitals, schools, government buildings etc. But…there was one particular building that the Americans made sure to protect…Yes you guess it, the headquarters of the Ministry of Oil.
+During the air raid on March 20, 2003, many Baghdad buildings were destroyed and looted, including museums, hospitals, and schools.
+However, one building was protected by the Americans: the Ministry of Oil headquarters.
 You cannot write it.

 A tour around Baghdad & the Al Anbar